The Big Heat

 Fritz Lang, 1953

-The Wexner Center brings the big screen outside for the Wex Drive-In series of free open-air film screenings on the Wexner Center Plaza.
-Bring blankets or lawn chairs for seating at these festive, informal events.
-All Drive-In movies start at dusk (generally around 9 PM), but you are invited to come at 8 PM to choose your spot and enjoy the company of friends and fellow film fans.
-On tap for the evening: beer from Seventh Son Brewing and wine from our cash bar, plus Jeni’s Splendid Ice Creams (with a free scoop for members), Pam’s Market Popcorn, and pizza from Mikey’s Late Night Slice.
+The Wexner Center brings the big screen outside for Wex Drive-In, our annual series of free, festive, open-air film screenings on the Wexner Center Plaza.
+All Drive-In movies start at dusk (generally around 9 PM), but you’re invited to come at 8 PM to choose your spot.
+Pack up a few blankets or lawn chairs, and get ready to enjoy beer from Seventh Son Brewing and wine from our cash bar, pizza from Mikey’s Late Night Slice, plus Jeni’s Splendid Ice Creams (with a free scoop for members) and free Pam’s Market Popcorn.

 The Big Heat is a typically subversive film noir from director Fritz Lang.
 Glenn Ford stars as an incorruptible detective bent on bringing down a big city crime ring.
 Lee Marvin and Gloria Grahame (as a thug and his moll) steal the show, especially when Marvin throws a pot of hot coffee in Grahame's face!
 (90 mins., 35mm)